yihuacheng/Gaze360/README.md

 # Gaze360
 The Pytorch Implementation of "Gaze360: Physically Unconstrained Gaze Estimation in the Wild". (updated in 2021/04/25)

-Note that, we just use the static model for estimating gaze from images rather videos.
+Note that, we just use the static model and estimate gaze from images.

 This is the implemented version metioned in our survey **"Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark"**.
 Please refer our paper or visit our benchmark website <a href="http://phi-ai.org/GazeHub/" target="_blank">*GazeHub*</a> for more information.